 God does not need anything in a foundational sense.
-He is completely self-sufficient lest we forget our place.
+He is completely self-sufficient.
 However, the Scriptures repeatedly reveal that He has chosen to limit His activity to what He can get us to do.

 He has chosen to limit Himself to our involvement, and our primary involvement lies in two words: prayer and obedience.
-He has chosen to put immense responsibility in our hands (more to the point: our prayers) and invites us to share in His ministry of intercession so that His purposes can be released on this earth.
+He has chosen to put immense responsibility in our hands (and our prayers), and He invites us to share in His ministry of intercession so that His purposes can be released on this earth.

-Without our intercession, God’s purposes will be frustrated, but with our intercession God’s purposes will be fulfilled!
+Without our intercession, God’s purposes are frustrated, but with our intercession God’s purposes are fulfilled!

-From this it becomes clear that intercession is more than just what we do; it is what we embody.
-Intercession is carrying the heart of God on behalf of others.
-For this very reason, Jesus’ current ministry is, “at the right hand of God, [He] makes intercession for us” (Romans 8:34; also see Hebrews 7:25).
+Intercession involves carrying the heart of God on behalf of others.
+For this very reason, Jesus’ current ministry is, “at the right hand of God, [He] makes intercession for us” (Romans 8:34 c.
+Hebrews 7:25).

-This does not mean that Jesus is always on bended knee, but it does mean that He carries the burden (heart) of His Father for all who remain lost and for all who come to Him.
-Jesus is the One who has come “before” God “on behalf of” humanity, and it is through His completed redemptive act that we can, by His grace, continue to carry the heart of God in intercession.
+This does not mean that Jesus is always on bended knee, but it does mean that He carries the burden (heart) of His Father for all humanity.
+Jesus is the One who has come “before” God “on behalf of” humanity, and it is through His all-complete redemptive act that we can, by His grace, continue to carry the heart of God in intercession.

-Paul is an excellent example of intercession personalised.
-He described his burden for the Jewish people, as follows:
+Paul is an excellent example of intercession as a lifestyle.
+He described his burden for the Jewish people as follows: